Dani's nine marathon run raises children sexual assault awareness - Shepparton News

 Dani’s nine marathon run raises children sexual assault awarenessBy James Bennett

-Just the thought of running a marathon might send nasty muscle pain down the hamstrings but that barely breaks a sweat for Dani McLaren.
+Just the thought of running a marathon might send nasty muscle pains down the hamstrings for many, but it barely makes Dani McLaren break a sweat.

 Last week, the Shepparton mum completed her ninth marathon . . . in nine days.

-Due to COVID-19 the Bravehearts 777 Marathon postponement — running seven marathons across seven states in seven days — Ms McLaren had to do things a little differently.
+Due to COVID-19 restrictions forcing the postponement of the Bravehearts 777 Marathon — seven marathons across seven states in seven days — Ms McLaren had to do things a little differently.

-Keeping up with the Bravehearts efforts to raise awareness of children's sexual abuse, Ms McLaren chose to run nine marathons across Greater Shepparton.
+Keeping up with Bravehearts’ efforts to raise awareness of children's sexual abuse, Ms McLaren chose to run nine marathons across Greater Shepparton.

 She began running the event six years ago having had her own personal traumas with child sexual abuse.